Politicians, TLAs, and Assassinations

 Author/Historian James DiEugenio names Dulles as the likely "CEO of the Assassination."

-Speaking of Kennedy’s affairs, he was widely known as a voracious womanizer, claiming that without frequent sex he would get a headache.
-A never-ending string of headach-therapists—including a great many prostitutes—passed through the White House’s hallowed halls.
+Speaking of Kennedy’s affairs, he was widely known as a voracious womanizer, claiming that without frequent sex, he would get a headache.
+A never-ending string of headache-therapists—including a great many prostitutes—passed through the White House’s hallowed halls.
 Cord Meyer was far from the only irate husband who despised JFK.

 E. Howard Hunt named CIA Officer Bill Harvey as extraordinarily corrupt and a sadistic psycho and claimed the man had formed a "Thieves Compact" with LBJ.
 They were two peas-in-a-pod.

 Anthony "Fat Tony" Salerno, the former head of the Genovese crime family in New York, claimed that Carlos Marcello, working with the CIA and Lyndon Johnson, killed JFK.

 This is plausible.
 JFK’s father was deeply embedded in Organized Crime.
 He indisputably used his connections to steal the election for his son in what was arguably the most fraudulent election in American history at the time.